 Rarely is there another time of year when I get stressed about shopping.
 In fact, I find it to be a rather relaxing experience – except for these next three days.
 If you haven’t ever experienced it yourself, let me assure you, there is a reason why it’s stressful: the planning, the parking, the hissing that occurs when people cut in line, the running, the yelling, the grabbing, the stampede, the horns… no wait, I guess that last one is the running of the bulls in Spain.
 Then again, have you ever seen a mother going after the last Xbox?

 It doesn’t have to be a totally horrifying experience.
-The great deals and hair pulling aren’t the only reasons I do it every year.
+The great deals and hair-pulling aren’t the only reasons I do it every year (because truth be told, the hair pulling goes in the ‘pro’ column for me. #bringiton).
 It’s exciting.
 It’s an adventure.
+It’s sport.
 And with enough proper planning, you can have a fun time and be finished by 10 AM like the experts (like us!) – reheating leftovers and watching Christmas movies.
 Here are a few of my tips.

 There you have it.
 Five tips I use every single year so that I can be done in time to get an early morning nap on top of my empty wallet.
 I hope you all score big, and I hope these tips helped.
 Have any you’d like to add?
 Feel free to comment.